DEV Community

 boredom

-Where machines hummed and clicked and did not whisper back.
-A time before our lives became subscriptions stitched together by swipes, before we stared into glass rectangles like moths drawn to panels of artificial light.
+Where machines hummed and clicked without taking notes, a time before our lives became subscriptions stitched together by swipes, before we stared into glass rectangles like moths drawn to panels of artificial light, projecting artificial aspirations, – even intelligence is following the trend.

 Today’s tech is a masquerade – polished, indifferent, and leased.
 My music, once held in my hands, now behind a subscription.
-My books flicker on a plastic page, not behind a subscription, but instead could vanish with a policy update or a sudden “end of service.”
-I do not own, – I temporarily access.
-I do not collect, – I rent.
-I have become a tenant in my own life – surveyed, studied, sold.
+My books flicker on a plastic page, not behind a subscription, but instead could vanish with a policy update or a sudden end of service.
+I do not own, – I temporarily access, I do not collect, – I rent, for I have become a tenant in my own life – surveyed, studied, sold.

-There is joy in resistance, there is intimacy in the analogue.
+There is joy in resistance, there is intimacy in the analogue, but they call it nostalgia, like comfort is a disorder.

-Indeed research indicates that nostalgia often intensifies during times of uncertainty or stress.
+Apparently, interestingly, to me at least, research indicates that nostalgia often intensifies during times of uncertainty or stress.
 This emotional response can provide comfort, reduce anxiety, and foster a sense of identity and meaning.
-A study published in Frontiers in Psychology found that nostalgia helps individuals cope with existential threats.
-But it’s different this time, for the existential threat is modern technology.
+The study published in Frontiers in Psychology found that nostalgia helps individuals cope with existential threats.

 And what we’ve lost most of all – what no one mourns loudly enough – is boredom.

-Boredom was the birthplace of thought, it was where wonder lived and danced, but now we scroll.
-Forever.
-We drown thought before it forms, trading our inner monologue for someone else’s feed.
+Boredom was the birthplace of thought, it was where wonder lived and danced, but now we scroll, forever, drowning thought before it forms, trading our inner monologue for someone else’s feed.

 I don’t want tech that babysits my brain or studies my sleep like I’m a lab rat with a subscription plan.
 I want tools that serve me – not markets that feed on me.
 I want slowness, tangibility, with the romance of unreliability that I can fix with a pencil.
 I want colour, the crackle, and time.